Jennifer Bartlett: In the Garden series (1979–83)

 In the Garden is a series of over 200 drawings (and later paintings and prints) that all take as their subject the garden behind a villa in Nice, France, where Bartlett stayed in the winter of 1979–1980.
 Bartlett used a few major motifs — an old swimming pool, a statue of a urinating boy, a row of cypresses — to explore perspective, scale, and changing light conditions.
 The drawings range from pencil sketches to pastels and gouaches executed in a range of styles, and many are diptychs or triptychs.
 She later made her backyard garden in Brooklyn, New York, the focus of a similar series of diptychs.

 Sea Wall (1985)

 With Sea Wall, Bartlett brought together oil painting and sculpture.
 The piece consists of a large painting of houses and boats on a dark ground, in front of which are placed sculptural versions of those same objects.

-Digital Painting (1987)
+Digital painting (1987)

-In 1987, the BBC invited Bartlett as one of six international artists, including David Hockney and Sidney Nolan, to work on a Quantel digital Paintbox.
+In 1987, the BBC invited Bartlett as one of six international artists, including David Hockney and Sidney Nolan, to work digitally on a Quantel Paintbox.
 The series was called Painting With Light and, though she was at first reluctant, she grew to enjoy her first attempt at digital painting and discussed the implications of this new medium as she worked.